soniatavarez/soniatavarez/README.md

 📓: MBA Candidate in Business Analytics, Baruch College

-💻: Portfolio repository shows summary of a project worked on during my mba.
-The project was done during my Data Warehousing and Analytics course where I built an ETL pipeline via python and served the data via tableau.
-The project repository is private but can be made available upon request.
+💻: The nyc_affordable_housing was a project done during my Data Warehousing and Analytics course where I built an ETL pipeline via python and served the data via tableau.